mrutyunjay17/solar-cloud-coverage-prediction/Documentation.md

 ## Weather Data Features
 ### DATE (MM/DD) and MST
 Date and time.
 Time was measured in 1 min frequency.
+- We don't have year information for Date and time provided.

 ### Global CMP22 (vent/cor) [W/m^2]
 Pyranometer measurements.